Bidding -- How do I bid on a project?

 Please read more about water rates in our Topic Paper.

 Yes.
-Like some of the other local utilities, we have contracted with Western Union to offer this service at local grocery stores and several convenience stores.
-Click here for a list of store locations.
-To make this service even more convenient for our customers, we have asked Western Union to continue actively pursuing other stores in our area.
-There is a $1.50 Western Union charge for this service.
+Like some of the other local utilities, we work with CheckFreePay and Western Union to offer this service at local grocery stores and several convenience stores.
+Click here for a list of locations.
+Note: when using a Western Union location, there is a $1.50 Western Union charge for this service.
 Please note that customers must have their bill with them in order to in order to make a payment.

 Yes.
 With RapidPay Electronic Funds Transfer, we mail your water bill as usual and your payment amount will be automatically deducted from your checking or savings account on the day the bill is due.
 And, because TMWA's handling costs are less, we credit your water bill 21 cents.